 None-the-less the product sells and many companies are in the game.
 Companies that offer cyber insurance have payout limits of $10 million to $25 million for the most part.
 Larger companies can buy policies with higher limits, but they are costly.

 Among companies offering cyber insurance are The Allstate Corp.
 (NYSE:ALLC), The Chubb Corp.
 (NYSE:CBC), CNA Financial Corp.
-(NYSE:CNAC), Hartford Financial Services Group, Inc. (NYSE:HIGC), Loews Corporation (NYSE:LC), Markel Corporation (NYSE:MKLC), Progressive Corporation (NYSE:PGRC) and The Travelers Companies, Inc. (NYSE:TRVC).
+(NYSE:CNAC), Hartford Financial Services Group, Inc. (NYSE:HIGC), Loews Corporation (NYSE:LD), Markel Corporation (NYSE:MKLC), Progressive Corporation (NYSE:PGRB) and The Travelers Companies, Inc. (NYSE:TRVC).

 Others are expected to jump in as the sector settles and risk becomes more definable.